 - 1. Never turn on or use a hand-held transceiver while power to your chair is on.

-Use extra care if you believe that such a device may be in use near you chair. - 2.
-Be aware of nearby radio or TV stations, and avoid coming close to them. - If unintended movement or brake release occurs, turn your chair off as soon as it is safe.
+Use extra care if you believe that such a device may be in use near your chair. - 2.
+Be aware of nearby radio or TV stations, and avoid coming close to them. - 3.
+If unintended movement or brake release occurs, turn your chair off as soon as it is safe.

-F. SAFETY CHECKLIST
+F. SAFETY CHECK-LIST